Nytra/ValveIndexVR-StoreChecker/README.md

 `python.exe indexVrChecker.py --nopause` : execute the program *without pausing at the end*

 The script will check *only* for the products which are hard-coded in the `WANTED_ITEMS` list.
 These values are the list indices [0-4] which correspond to the desired hardware.
 For example, an index of `1` corresponds to `'sku_partial_kit'` which is the HMD+Controller package.
-The hardware package names are defined in the `SKU_STRINGS` list.

 You *MUST* change the values in `WANTED_ITEMS` in order for this script to be useful to you.